-There’s nothing more exciting for your four-legged best friend than a visit to a city, county or state park.
+There’s nothing more exciting for your four-legged best friend than a visit to a city, county, or state park.
 He can run free in a fenced-in area or walk on a leash in a natural setting.
-Some of these parks offer canine training, too.
-Broward County, Florida offers 10 great dog parks.
+Some of these parks offer canine training too.
+Fort Lauderdale and other towns in the Broward County area of Florida offer 10 great dog parks.

 Safety Notes: It’s always wise to use flea and tick control when your dog will be around his peers.
 You may be able to control the behavior of your dog, but you can't control other dogs, so be alert to aggressive dog behavior.
 Leave the park if you don't feel your pet is safe.
 Consider visiting or calling the park office to report any aggressive pets.
-Never leave your wallet or purse in your car – even if it's hidden from sight - to avoid smash-and-grab robberies that are so common these days.
+Never leave your wallet or purse in your car—even if it's hidden from sight—to avoid smash-and-grab robberies that are so common.

 16001 W. State Road, 84, Sunrise, FL

 Just to the west of Markham Park’s entrance is a three-acre fenced-in grassy area just for dogs where they can run leash-free.
 There are wide paved paths for walking or running with your dog, too, as well as doggie drinking fountains, a dog washing area, and three shelters.